samskivert/website/blog/_posts/2015-03-17-gradle-difficutles.md

   1 error
 ```

-The actual error is the fact that a comma is missing after `dir` in the `fileset` clause:
+The actual error is the fact that a comma is missing after the `dir` argument in the `fileset`
+call:

 ```groovy
 task genService << {